layumi/UTS-Person-reID-Practical/README.md

 ```

 ### Part 1.2: Build Neural Network
 We can use the pretrained networks, such as `AlexNet`, `VGG16`, `ResNet` and `DenseNet`.
-Generally, the pretrained networks help to achieve a better performance, since it perserves some good visual patterns in ImageNet[1].
+Generally, the pretrained networks help to achieve a better performance, since it perserves some good visual patterns from ImageNet[1].

 In pytorch, we can easily import them by two lines.
+For example,
 ```python
 from torchvision import models model = models.resnet50(pretrained=True)